imjoy-team/imjoy-starter/docs/README.md

 ### This is a live documentation

+Make sure you are reading this page from https://imjoy-team.github.io/imjoy-starter/.

 Try the code block below, if you click the **Run** button, you should see a popup message saying `Hello from ImJoy!`.
 <!-- ImJoyPlugin: {"type": "web-worker", "editor_height": "200px"} -->
 ```js